tars/tars/docs/en/images-processing.md

 # Images

-All work with images in TARS can be divided into two parts: "Sprites" and "Individual images."
+All work with images in TARS can be divided into two parts: "Sprites" and "Separate images."

 ## Sprites

 TARS supports two formats for a sprite image: PNG, and SVG.

-**TARS supports two workflows ot working with SVG.
-You can get more info fom [docs about working with SVG](./svg-processing.md)**
+**TARS supports two workflows of working with SVG.
+You can get more info from [docs about working with SVG](./svg-processing.md)**

 The general approach is described in the [presentation](http://www.slideshare.net/codefest/codefest-2014-2) of web developer [Timofey Chaptykov](https://github.com/Chaptykov).
 Approach is briefly described below.
 The advantage of this approach is disclosed in the presentation and will not be explained below.